Groups and Concepts

 "No, Rex, F.U.C.K. stands for 'failing to understand our capacity for kindness.'
 It's an acronym.
 Though I suppose this isn't a game anymore.
 Is it?"

 --Dr. Elizabeth Veronica Darling and Rex Power Colt, Far Cry 3: Blood Dragon

 I only have a handful of DC comics and I got those in the early 90s, I stopped collecting Marvel comics in 2008 and that was mostly the Punisher when Garth Ennis was writing him, when he left, I left.
 I gave them another chance when the Punisher joined Thunderbolts... and we can all see how that turned out.
-I now only get independent comics.
+I got "The Platoon" mini series, but I now only get independent comics.

 Just as leftist liberals and progressives have taken over Hollywood with movies and TV, they have done the same thing with video games and comics.
 Hipster preachy style writing, insane one-sided political agendas, affirmative-action with gender and race, and shoving all there feminist, SJW, PC and religious crap down everyone's throat.
 There are so many things in media these days that have become unwatchable, unreadable and unplayable.

 The Rise and Fall and PLUMMET of Comic Books

 Marvel Goes Full Fatwa: A Rant

 This is Why You Don't Hire Ideologues

 Marvel says diversity doesn't sell and activists start foaming